 In 2004, Schultz won the Batten Medal, which honors "a body of journalistic work that reflects compassion, courage, humanity and a deep concern for the underdog."

 Schultz is married to U.S. Sen. Sherrod Brown.
-They have four children.
+They have four children and eight grandchildren, and live with their rescue dogs, Franklin and Walter.